 1 Introduction

-Information on current state of the economy is a crucial aspect in decision making for policymakers.
-Nonetheless, key statistics on the evolution of the economy are available with certain delay, which is the reason why we rely on forecast procedures in order to get timely estimations of those key figures.
+Information on the current state of the economy is a crucial aspect in decision making for policymakers.
+Nonetheless, key statistics on the evolution of the economy are available only with a certain delay, which is why we rely on forecasting procedures in order to get timely estimations of those key figures.
 This is the case of series that are calculated on a quarterly basis, such as the Gross Domestic Product (GDP).
-Indeed, it is of a particular importance for central banks to use precise short term GDP estimates in guiding monetary policies that will affect the long run; on words of Lucas (1976), “…forecasting accuracy in the short-run implies reliability of long-term policy…”
+Indeed, it is of a particular importance for central banks to use precise short-term GDP estimates in guiding monetary policies that will affect the long run; in the words of Lucas (1976), “…forecasting accuracy in the short-run implies reliability of long-term policy…”

-Indeed, an increasingly common forecast practice among central banks is the Nowcasting, which has been broadly studied in developed countries, such as China, France, Germany, Ireland, New Zealand, Norway, Spain, Switzerland, UK, United States (US), among others (and a quite less generalized in developing economies, mainly conducted by the IMF) with the purpose of getting timely GDP estimations in order to deal with the aforementioned release delay.
-In particular, Mexico's Statistics National Institute (INEGI) publishes its timely estimate of Mexico's GDP and its estimate of National Accounts four and seven weeks after the end of the reference quarter, respectively.
-And although there are available forecasts from Bloomberg and from Banco de México’s Survey of Professional Forecasters (SPF) updated at a regular basis, it is desirable for policymakers to have a reliable model that improves GDP forecast precision according to the release of real-time information on the economic activity.
+Indeed, an increasingly common forecasting practice among central banks is nowcasting, which has been broadly studied in developed countries, such as China, France, Germany, Ireland, New Zealand, Norway, Spain, Switzerland, UK, United States (US), among others (and whose use is much less generalized in developing economies, where it is mainly used by the IMF) with the purpose of obtaining timely GDP estimations.
+In particular, Mexico's National Institute of Statistics (INEGI) publishes its estimate of Mexico's GDP and of National Accounts four and seven weeks after the end of the reference quarter, respectively.
+And although forecasts from Bloomberg and from Banco de México’s Survey of Professional Forecasters (SPF) are updated on a regular basis, a more precise estimate of GDP would be helpful for policymakers.

-For example, during the third quarter of 2019 (July-September), policymakers would take decisions based on the current quarter data and the short-term forecasts on the economic activity.
-But it happens that, in Mexico, the first GDP estimated figures were released until October 2019, which means that we have to wait about 120 days from the initial moment we are needing the GDP data and at least 30 days after the end of the quarter, in order to have the first reliable economic activity information (the rapid GDP estimate conducted by INEGI).
-Furthermore, GDP official statistics are published by the end of November, which means a larger delay in their availability and, hence, reducing its usefulness (for decision making purposes).
+For example, during the third quarter of 2019 (July-September), policymakers would prefer to take decisions based on the that quarter’s data and on the short-term forecasts of economic activity.
+However, in Mexico, the first GDP estimated figures were not released until October 2019, which means that policymakers had to wait about 120 days for needed GDP data and at least 30 days after the end of the quarter, in order to have the first reliable estimate of economic activity for that quarter (the rapid GDP estimate conducted by INEGI).
+Furthermore, official GDP statistics for the third quarter are not published until the end of November, which means a larger delay in their availability and, hence, reducing its usefulness for decision making purposes.

-My job in this paper is to find out a Nowcasting model that beats the GDP consensus estimates of professional forecasters and the timely GDP estimation released by INEGI, in terms of forecasting precision.
-Said that, I propose five Nowcasting models based on researches motivated in forecasting quarterly GDP using monthly data (Rünstler and Sédillot, 2003; Baffigi, Golinelli, and Parigi, 2004; Giannone, Reichlin and Small, 2008).
-Among the models considered, I develop a Dynamic Factor Model (DFM), two Bridge Equation Models (BE) and two Principal Components (PC) mModels (PCA), which are the most common Nowcasting technics.
-All of them use high frequency variables to predict a lower frequency variable (quarterly GDP).
-The high frequency variables are related with the economic activity and are disclosed in a monthly basis as, for example, indicators of sales, production, employment, foreign trade and financial variables.
+My goal in this paper is to find a nowcasting model that is more accurate than the consensus GDP estimates of professional forecasters and the GDP estimations released by INEGI.
+I propose five nowcasting models that forecast quarterly GDP using monthly data (Rünstler and Sédillot, 2003; Baffigi, Golinelli, and Parigi, 2004; Giannone, Reichlin and Small, 2008).
+These models include a dynamic factor (DF) model, two bridge equation (BE) models and two principal components (PC) models, which are the most common models used for nowcasting.
+All of them use high-frequency variables (monthly data) to predict a lower frequency variable (quarterly GDP).
+The high frequency variables are related to economic activity and include data on sales, production, employment, and foreign trade as well as financial variables.